 - Publish more – Use e.g. subject indexes in the Web of Science (WoS) databases to find relevant journals within your area or the databases or Scopus to find journals with high impact factors.
 You can also use the Norweigan List

-- Co-publish – articles by more than one author generally gets more citations, University West can gain a great deal from international cooperations as well as from collaboration with other universities within Sweden.
+- Co-publish – articles by more than one author generally get more citations.
+University West can gain a great deal from international cooperations as well as from collaboration with other universities within Sweden.
 In order to qualify for authorship, authors must have:

 1. made clear and intellectual contributions to the project’s concept and design, or to the collation, analysis and interpretation of data.